-Helen Mosher gave us the heads-up that her colleague Maryann Lawlor was tweeting about swag from their conference.
+Helen Mosher gave us a heads-up that her colleague Maryann Lawlor was tweeting about swag from their conference.
 At one booth if you guessed the correct number of M&Ms in a jar, you could win a Snoopy lunchbox.
 In another you won prizes playing Wheel of Fortune.
-I’ve seen this at a restaurant in Sacramento – you spin the wheel on your birthday and have a chance at gift cards (best prize) or a bag of rice (worsy).
+I’ve seen this at a restaurant in Sacramento – you spin the wheel on your birthday and have a chance at gift cards (best prize) or a bag of rice (worst but practical).

-If you plan to send pre-show and post-show emails to attendees, don’t make the mistakes that most exhibitors do.
+If your company plans to send pre-show and post-show emails to conference or trade show attendees, don’t make the mistakes that most exhibitors do.
 Read these two posts to learn how to send emails that association executives will value: